-- Streamline the entitlement approval and permitting process. - Develop strategies to increase transitional shelters, interim housing and long-term affordable housing. - Provide expedited inspection services of shelters and other public facilities for persons experiencing homelessness and quarantine or isolation uses, such as required during the COVID-19 pandemic. - Tracking affordable housing, and transitional and homeless shelters.
+- Streamline the entitlement approval and permitting process. - Develop strategies to increase transitional shelters, interim housing and long-term affordable housing, as well as safe parking/RV parking for persons living in vehicles and trailers for families seeking transitional housing. - Provide expedited inspection services of shelters and other public facilities for persons experiencing homelessness and quarantine or isolation uses, such as required during the COVID-19 pandemic. - Track metrics related to affordable housing, and transitional and homeless shelters.